Your Impact in Northern Huron

 United Way Perth-Huron helps here in the community you care about.
 Thanks to United Way, its partners and donors, vulnerable people in Northern Huron (including North Huron, Howick and Morris-Turnberry) have the chance for a brighter future including…

-- 53 unique individuals accessed the Northern Huron Connection Centre
+- 859 visits made to the Northern Huron Connection Centre

-Discrimination: 69% of immigrants and visible minorities and 80% of Indigenous people in Perth-Huron reported experiencing discrimination.
+Equity Supports: 69% of immigrants and visible minorities and 81% of Indigenous people in Huron reported experiencing discrimination.

 Holistic Approach